-Einar Númi Sveinsson, a principal, has advised clients on business strategy and investment decisions with a focus on the energy industry including oil & gas, power generation, and renewable energy.
-Earlier in his consulting career, he supported clients in the pharmaceutical industry and financial services.
+Einar Númi Sveinsson, a principal, has advised clients on business strategy and investment decisions with a focus on the energy transition within the broader energy value chain, including power generation, oil & gas, shipping, and energy technology.
+He also has consulting experience in the pharmaceutical and financial service industries and has served clients in Europe, North America, and Australia.

-For his energy clients, Mr. Sveinsson has investigated renewable generation and power storage technologies; evaluated long- and short-term alternatives for an oil-rich nation’s energy assets; and developed strategies to anticipate and respond to transition and uncertainty in the fossil-fuel industry.
+For his energy clients, Mr. Sveinsson has developed energy transition strategies and improved decarbonization decision making.
+He has investigated renewable generation, power storage, and hydrogen technologies; evaluated long- and short-term alternatives for an oil-rich nation’s energy assets; and developed strategies to anticipate and respond to transition and uncertainty in the fossil-fuel industry.
 He has worked with electric power utilities to design a future business model and new approaches to distributed energy resources, resource portfolio decisions, transmission investments, and pricing strategy.
 He has evaluated multi-billion-dollar infrastructure investments and helped clients assess the implications of changing regulation.

 Prior to joining SDG, Mr. Sveinsson was a corporate finance advisor for H.F.
 Securities and managed international real estate investments for Askar Capital Investment Bank, both in Iceland.
 He served as a lecturer in corporate finance and investment science at Reykjavik University.